bsmg/beat-saber-community-wiki/grips-and-tricks.md

 A video has not yet been made for Index controllers, but you can find some examples in their #tips-and-grips channel!
 [CC Discord](https://discord.gg/dwe8mbC)

+Below are some (outdated) images listing some examples.
+Do not contact Kyle1413 about his grips, he will eat your hand

 ![Vive Grips Guide](/uploads/vive-grips-guide.png "Vive Grips Guide")
 ![Oculus Grips Guide](/uploads/oculus-grips-guide.png "Oculus Grips Guide")